-- 210.8 A1 It is generally necessary to: - (a) Disclose the nature of the conflict of interest and how any threats created were addressed to the relevant parties, including to the appropriate levels within the employing organization affected by a conflict; and - (b) Obtain consent from the relevant parties for the professional accountant to undertake the professional activity when safeguards are applied to address the threat. - 210.8 A3 If such disclosure or consent is not in writing, the professional accountant is encouraged to document: - (a) The nature of the circumstances giving rise to the conflict of interest; - (b) The safeguards applied to address the threats when applicable; and - (c) The consent obtained.
+- 210.8 A1 It is generally necessary to: - (a) Disclose the nature of the conflict of interest and how any threats created were addressed to the relevant parties, including to the appropriate levels within the employing organization affected by a conflict; and

+- (b) Obtain consent from the relevant parties for the professional accountant to undertake the professional activity when safeguards are applied to address the threat. - 210.8 A2 Consent might be implied by a party's conduct in circumstances where the professional accountant has sufficient evidence to conclude that the parties know the circumstances at the outset and have accepted the conflict of interest if they do not raise an objection to the existence of the conflict. - 210.8 A3 If such disclosure or consent is not in writing, the professional accountant is encouraged to document: - (a) The nature of the circumstances giving rise to the conflict of interest: - (b) The safeguards applied to address the threats when applicable;and - (c) The consent obtained.